marinovdev/JavaScript/readme.md

 >yarn add express

 :information_source: The project name should never be named the same as a dependancy that might be used in the app

+### 11.11.
+Error  code: 'ENOENT'

+- ENOENT is also emitted when the command does not exist.